VishwaKarthikeyan/Experiment/README_sig.md

 # Introduction

 The primary objective of this project is to develop a robust system that can automatically detect signatures in documents/cheques and determine their authenticity.
-By extracting and comparing embeddings, the system can accurately identify whether a given signature is genuine or forged.
+By extracting and comparing embeddings, the system can accurately identify whether a given signature matches any of the signatures in a dataset containing different individuals signatures

 # Solution Overview